Protecting shellfish resources helps safeguard public health and the economy

 Most vessels will require no changes at all, but some will.

 There are approximately 153,000 registered recreational vessels in the Puget Sound area.
-Ninety-five per cent have holding tanks or no toilets, and do not discharge.
+Ninety-five per cent have holding tanks or no toilets and do not discharge.
 Therefore, they can comply with the NDZ with no changes.
-There are about 2,000 to 4,000 recreational vessels that have a federally-approved treatment system called a Type I or Type II Marine Sanitation Device (MSD).
+There are about 2,000 recreational vessels that have a federally-approved treatment system called a Type I or Type II Marine Sanitation Device (MSD).

 These need conversion to holding tanks (Type III MSD).
-Recreational boat holding tanks typically cost about $500 plus installation costs.
-A typical operating fee to pump out a recreational boat tank is $0-$25.
-There are currently more than 173 pumpout units in 102 locations, and 21 pumpout boats available for recreational vessels, far more than the criteria for NDZ designation.
-And more pumpouts continue to be added to popular boating locations.
+Recreational boat holding tanks typically cost about $1,500 per retrofit or more, including installation costs.
+A typical operating fee to pump out a recreational boat tank ranges from free to $25.
+There are currently more than 173 pumpout units in 102 locations, and 25 pumpout boats available for recreational vessels.
+More pumpouts continue to be added to popular boating locations.

-These include 100 tugs, 100 fishing (estimated out of 350), three NOAA research ships, and six to eight small passenger cruise ships.
-Commercial vessels that pump out their sewage use stationary pumpouts (such as the ferries, government vessels and some smaller commercial vessels), or mobile pumpouts, pumper trucks or discharge out at sea.
-Additional pumpout capacity is in the process of being added to provide additional options for commercial vessels.
-Tug operators have indicated that it would cost $161,000 to add a holding tank.
-Costs for the other vessels are unknown at this time.
+These include 100 tugs, 100 fishing boats (estimated out of 350), three NOAA research ships, and six to eight small passenger cruise ships.
+Commercial vessels that pump out their sewage use commercial marine work companies, mobile pumpouts, pumper trucks or stationary pumpouts (Bellingham), or discharge out at sea.
+State ferries, the Navy, and certain other vessels use dedicated stationary pumpouts.